ant-louis/belgpt2/README.md

 ## Usage

-You can use BelGPT-2 with [🤗 transformers](https://github.com/huggingface/transformers) library as follows:
+You can use BelGPT-2 with [🤗 Transformers library](https://huggingface.co/antoiloui/belgpt2) as follows:

 ```python
 import torch